erred/seankhliao.com/src/blog/12022-09-18-parser-alignment.md

 this can be gamed, just by different representations of the wire format, and if you want to enforce a particular value has a given pattern, changing the key representation could hide it from any validation functions.

+Is there a solution?
+Probably only to not rely on such fragile validation, and do everything using the same parser, maybe at the same place.
+Or use unambiguous formats.